Chatanga/Girinoscope/README.md

 (http://www.instructables.com/id/Girino-Fast-Arduino-Oscilloscope/)
 doesn't handle very well the `wait duration` parameter that you can set using the vertical green rule (the horizontal orange rule is for the threshold to trigger the acquisition).
-There are a small bug when changing the value through the serial interface which can easily be solved by applying the following patch manually:
+There is a small bug when changing the value through the serial interface which can easily be solved by applying the following patch manually:

 _Girino.h, line 41:_